CopernicaMarketingSoftware/AMQP-CPP/README.md

 life code probably more useful as you normally want to keep your handlers, connection and channel objects around for a longer time.

-But more importantly, you can see in the example above that we have created the channel object directly after we made the connection object, and we also started declaring exchanges and queues right away.
+But more importantly, you can see in the example above that we instantiated the channel object directly after we made the connection object, and we also started declaring exchanges and queues right away.
 However, under the hood, a handshake protocol is executed between the server and the client when the Connection object is first created.
 During this handshake procedure it is not permitted to send other instructions (like opening a channel or declaring a queue).
-It would therefore have been better if we had first waited for the connection to be ready (implement the MyConnectionHandler::onConnected() method), and create the channel object only then.
+It would therefore have been better if we had first waited for the connection to be ready (implement the MyConnectionHandler::onReady() method), and create the channel object only then.
 But this is not strictly necessary.
 The methods that are called before the handshake is completed are cached by the AMQP library and will be executed the moment the handshake is completed and the